jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Connecting to TACC.rst

 Requesting a Node to Work On
 ----------------------------
-In a supercomputer, a node is usually a single computer or server in a cluster.
-A node on one of the TACC systems refers to an individual processor.
+A node on one of the TACC systems refers to an individual CPU paired with some memory and local storage.
 Most of our systems are composed of **compute** nodes (for running tasks) and **login** nodes (for directing users and tasks towards the compute nodes).

 In a typical HPC system, there are many more compute nodes than login nodes: